Hornbill-Docs/esp-config/esp-config/advanced-analytics/dashboards.md

 For the dashboard to display correctly:

 * Ensure that the total of all row heights equals 100% (or 99%, in the case of three rows).
-* Ensure that the total of all columns widths per row equals 100% (or 99%, in the case of three columns).
+* Ensure that the total of all column widths per row equals 100% (or 99%, in the case of three columns).

 ## Managing dashboard properties